 Then, I feed Milo at 9am and take him out on a 5km walk.

 I usually don’t even begin client work until 11.30am.
 It’s unconventional, it’s productive, and it’s just the way I’d envisioned working for myself to be.

-Forget about what people try to tell you or shape you to be, and go onwards with your method, because it really is the very best one.
+Forget about what people try to tell you or shape you to be; map out your own day and go onwards with your method, because it really is the very best one.

 5. Annual leave is no holiday.

 Lastly (for this post at least!), annual leave is no holiday.

 Not least because you are now responsible for either all or most of your business, but because the guilt will set in and so will the worries.
 I used to find it horrifying to be away from client emails for more than a weekend, panicking that they’d get annoyed with me for not replying in my usual one-day max. manner and find someone else to work with instead.

 Of course these worries are often futile, but it doesn’t mean you won’t worry.
 It’s perfectly common in our industry, so all I can recommend is that you ease these anxieties by keeping clients informed well ahead of time and, if necessary, implement a communications tactic so you can still be reachable if needed.